Robot-VLA/lerobot-vla/README.md

   --dataset.repo_id=brandonyang/StackCube-v1 \
   --policy.type=pi0 \
   --policy.pretrained_path=lerobot/pi0 \
+  --policy.push_to_hub=false \
   --env.type=maniskill \
   --env.task=StackCube-v1 \
   --env.task_description="Pick up a red cube and stack it on top of a green cube and let go of the cube without it falling."
 ```

 ### Eval